mattgrantdev/mattgrantdev.github.io/README.md

 ### Matt Grant's Personal Website

-A much more informative README to come, I promise.
+Welcome to the GitHub repo for my Personal Website!
+Please visit [https://mattgrantumich.github.io](https://mattgrantumich.github.io) to view said website.

-This website is powered by devlopr-jekyll (shoutout to Sujay), and hosted on GitHub Pages (shoutout to uh...
+This website was originally built off of devlopr-jekyll (shoutout to Sujay), and hosted on GitHub Pages (shoutout to uh...
 GitHub?).